The Sunflower State has five carriers offering Marketplace plans for 2022. Most residents who enroll in coverage qualify for subsidies.

-Kansas is one of the few states that has not adopted Medicaid expansion under the ACA (Obamacare).1 The ACA gave states the option to extend eligibility to childless adults earning up to 138% of the federal poverty level.
-This figure amounts to $17,609 for a single Kansan in 2020.2
+Kansas is one of the few states that has not adopted Medicaid expansion under the Affordable Care Act or Obamacare.1 The ACA gave states the option to extend eligibility to childless adults earning up to 138% of the federal poverty level.
+This figure amounts to $17,774 for a single Kansan in 2021.2

 About 46,000 Kansans are in the Medicaid coverage gap who would otherwise qualify.
 Despite this, Kansas still has a relatively low uninsured rate.
 According to the latest Kaiser Family Foundation report, 9% of the state’s 2.8 million population are uninsured.